smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

       const smart_objects::SmartObject& subscriptions) = 0;
 ```

-Only app extension have an access to active data, data send and data revert process.
+Only an application's extension have an access to active data, data send and data revert process.
 Each application extension uses its own plugin to manipulate with functionality.

 `SaveResumptionData` will fill passed `resumption_data` for saving to `ResumptionData`.